lynniemagoo/MAX7219.js/readme.md

 Display driver for MAX7219 designed for raspberry pi.

-Uses Promises and works on recent versions of node ( > 4 ).
-Tested up to Node v10.
+Uses Promises and works on all recent versions of node.

 ### Installing